GED in Virgin Islands

 • Start the Test: You’ll be ready to take the official GED test online within 60 days of earning your “green” practice score

-Online GED Exam Requirements for 17-Year-Old Students in the Virgin Islands
+GED in Virgin Islands: Online Exam Requirements for 17-Year-Old Students

 In the U.S. Virgin Islands, underage students (age 17) can take the GED test with specific requirements.